-Central Carolina Community College offers Associate in Arts, Associate in Science, and Associate of Engineering degree programs that transfer to fouryear colleges and universities, two-year programs that lead to an Associate in Applied Science degree, and one-year programs that lead to a diploma and/ or a certificate.
+Central Carolina Community College offers Associate in Arts, Associate of Engineering, and Associate in Science degree programs that transfer to four-year colleges and universities, two-year programs that lead to an Associate in Applied Science degree, and one-year programs that lead to a diploma and/or a certificate.
 Articulation agreements with four-year colleges and universities enable graduates to move seamlessly into additional education, if that is their goal.

 Many decisions precede the implementation of any new curriculum program.
 Surveys are used to determine student interest and the availability of employment.
 Advisory committees are organized in order that community interest, advice, and counsel may be solicited.
 Funds must be available for instructors and necessary equipment and instructional space must be available.
-Only after the approval of the Board of Trustees and the State Board of Community Colleges may a new program be implemented.
+Only after the approval of the Board of Trustees, the State Board of Community Colleges, and the Southern Association of Colleges and Schools (SACSCOC) may a new program be implemented.